pulumi-demos/examples/go/k8s-guestbook-app-go/README.md

 # Introduction
-Deploys Guestbook app and related containers on an EKS cluster deployed via another stack using Golang.
+Deploys Guestbook app and related containers on an k8s cluster deployed via another stack using Golang.

 # Demo Overview